mcclego/lego_builds/Talon Dropship/README.md

 * Original design by Andreas [here](https://www.flickr.com/photos/cc-7576/6748547019/).

-Part count:
+Part count: 464
-Total time*: 22.5hrs.
+Project time: 22.5hrs.

-*Includes digital design, part ordering, building, photographing, and sharing.
+(Project time includes all related activities: digital design, part ordering, building, photographing, and sharing)

 ### Using Stud.io for the first time
 This was my first project done using BrickLink's new Stud.io editor instead of LDD.
 The added features in Stud.io are just amazing!